corda/corda-docs-portal/README.md

 ##  Gotchas

-* Index pages should be `_index.md` otherwise subpages don't get rendered.
+* Index pages should be `_index.md` otherwise sub-pages don't get rendered.
     * https://discourse.gohugo.io/t/not-generating-any-pages-other-than-index/10565

 ## Regenerating the pages

 This section will be removed.
+It describes how to convert `rst` to `md` for R3.

 Note:  you should install python 3, and ensure you have created a virtual env and activated it.